markusVJH/Shopping-app/README.md

 # Shopping app

-Small shopping app skeleton using fakestore.api.
-The challenge was to use a decent looking skeleton only using bootstrap for styling, and no css.
+Small shopping app skeleton utilizing fakestore.api.
+The challenge was to create a decent looking skeleton for a shopping app only using bootstrap for styling, and no css.

 ## Technologies used